alfaalberto/Fire_db_SyS/README.md

 To get started, take a look at src/app/page.tsx.

-Final attempt to fix deployment by cleaning up package.json.
+This is the final attempt to fix the deployment by cleaning up package.json and ensuring a fresh sync with GitHub.
+If you can read this message in your GitHub repository, it means the changes were pushed successfully.